15 Facts About the Westminster Dog Show

 While nowadays some breeders cut their dogs' tails for aesthetic reasons, the practice originated with 5th century BCE Greek statesman Alcibiades, who cut the tail of his dog so that the Athenians would have something else to talk about rather than Alcibiades.

-Matisse the Portuguese water dog (a.k.a.
-GCH Claircreek Impression De Matisse) has quite the pedigree.
-In addition to being the most decorated male show dog in the United States, he is also related to the country’s most powerful family; his cousin, Sunny, belongs to the First Family.
+Matisse the Portuguese water dog (officially registered as GCH Claircreek Impression De Matisse) has quite the pedigree.
+In addition to being the most decorated male show dog in the United States, he is also related to the country's former First Family; his cousin, Sunny, belongs to the Obama family.

 Tickle Em Jock, "Best in Show" winner at the 1911 Westminster Dog Show, was a Scottish terrier and a dark horse to boot.
 His original owner was a butcher who sold him for 2 pounds (or about $15), which turned out to be the Scottish terrier's lucky break.
 After a few years with trainer Andrew Albright, Tickle Em Jock was valued at $5000.
 Once, after winning the title of "best of breed," the scrappy champ bit a judge's wrist.